parsnick/laravel-elixir-bowerbundle/README.md

 #### Create bundles in a different output directory

-Bundles are created in `public/bundles` by default, as set on the elixir config object:
+Bundles are created in `public/bundles` by default, as per the setting on elixir's config object:
 ```js
 elixir.config.bowerOutput = 'public/bundles'
 ```